 Each concrete mixer has its own properties and characteristics.
 These include dimensions, volume, power, weight, mixing technology and application.
 No matter what kind of mixer a plant has, efficiency factors apply to all.

 Inner workings of a twin-shaft mixer.

-- Sequence of emptying scales
+- Sequence of scale emptying

-- Waiting times between discharging different materials
+- Waiting time between mixing and discharging of different materials

 - Total mixing time

 - Mixing arm speed if the mixer motor is equipped with frequency inverters

 For closer control, the mixing process can be monitored with an HD camera in a dust-proof housing installed on the mixer or by following displays on the control screens.
 These can provide a good indication of how homogenous the concrete is.
 Plus, mixers are often equipped with an inspection hatch, allowing a look inside the mixer during the process.

 Nevertheless, defining the best mixing process for a specific concrete mix design requires testing both fresh and hard concrete.

 Maintenance and safety factors are essential for efficient production.